Hinewehi Mohi: Honours and recognition

 Mohi was appointed a Member of the New Zealand Order of Merit in the 2008 Birthday Honours for her services to Māori.

 In 2015, Mohi was awarded the Distinguished Alumni Award by the University of Waikato.
+In 2016, Mohi received the Te Puni Kōkiri Te Reo Māori Champion Award at the Women in Film and Television New Zealand Awards.
 She was inducted into the New Zealand Hall of Fame for Women Entrepreneurs in 2020.

 In the 2021 Queen's Birthday Honours, Mohi was promoted to Dame Companion of the New Zealand Order of Merit, for services to Māori, music and television.

+Mohi was inducted into the New Zealand Music Hall of Fame and celebrated at the Aotearoa Music Awards on 30 May 2024, in recognition of her ongoing contributions to the revitalisation of te reo Māori.

 Personal life

 Mohi's daughter was born in 1996.
 Mohi was diagnosed with breast cancer in 2011.